Treating

 4–10yr Typical duration

-Perimenopause affects almost every system in the body — because oestrogen receptors exist almost everywhere.
-These are the symptoms that most commonly lead women to seek perimenopause treatment in Australia.
+Perimenopause has an impact in nearly all systems of the body - oestrogen receptors are nearly omnipresent.
+These are the most prevalent symptoms that cause women to pursue the treatment of perimenopause in Australia.

 Hot Flushes & Night Sweats